-The consolidated entity manages liquidity risk by maintaining adequate cash reserves and available borrowing facilities by continuously monitoring actual and forecast cash flows and by matching the maturity profiles of financial assets and liabilities.
-Note 23 sets out details of additional undrawn facilities that the consolidated entity has at its disposal to further reduce liquidity risk.
+The consolidated entity manages liquidity risk by maintaining adequate cash reserves and available borrowing facilities by continuously monitoring actual and forecast cash flows and matching the maturity profiles of financial assets and liabilities.

 Inventory management methods and established supplier relationships assist management to prepare rolling forecasts of the consolidated entity's cash flow requirements to monitor the liquidity position and optimise its cash return on investments.
 Typically the consolidated entity ensures that it has sufficient cash on demand to meet expected operational expenses for the period of 12 months, including the servicing of financial obligations; this excludes the potential impact of extreme circumstances that cannot reasonably be predicted, such as natural disasters.
-In addition, the consolidated entity maintains the following lines of credit (refer to note 23 for additional details):
+In addition, the consolidated entity maintains the following lines of credit: